-- 1. Complete the steps in Basic configuration. - 2.
-Complete the steps in Adding third-party and in-house secure apps, if applicable. - Enable AppTunnel on MobileIron Core, if you are deploying third-party or in-house apps.
+- 1. Complete the steps in Basic configuration. - Complete the steps in Adding third-party and in-house secure apps, if applicable. - Enable AppTunnel on MobileIron Core, if you are deploying third-party or in-house apps.
 See Enabling AppTunnel. - 4.
 Configure an AppTunnel service on Standalone Sentry. - See Configuring an AppTunnel service. - Configure the AppTunnel rules in an AppConnect app configuration for each app using AppTunnel.
 See AppConnect app configuration.

-- "Configuring Standalone Sentry for AppTunnel" in the MobileIron Sentry Guide - "Working with app tunnels" in the MobileIron Sentry Guide for actions you can take on an app tunnel.
+- "Configuring Standalone Sentry for AppTunnel" in the Sentry Guide for MobileIron Core - "Working with app tunnels" in the Sentry Guide for MobileIron Core for actions you can take on an app tunnel.
 For example, you can block an app tunnel, so that an AppConnect app on a device cannot access the backend resource.